Sean Cleveland on Franchisee Selection

-Email and/or post out our Prospectus to the candidate, which provides a wealth of information about SITB and our Franchise Model
+Email and/or post out our Prospectus to the candidate.
+This provides a wealth of information about SITB and our Franchise Model.

 2) Initial Communication

-Have an initial telephone conversation with the candidate, to ascertain their individual needs regarding running the business and earnings expectations#
+Have an initial telephone conversation with the candidate.
+This is to check their individual needs regarding running the business.
+We will also cover expectations on earnings.

-Meet with the candidate, in their local area, in order to properly present, our Franchise face-to-face.
-This meeting typically last 90 minutes and is in the form of a presentation, provide further detail and should answer most of the questions from the candidate.
+Meet with the candidate in their local area to properly present our Franchise face-to-face.
+This meeting should last 90 minutes and is in the form of a presentation.
+It will provide further detail and should answer questions from the candidate.

 This is an important meeting, as we will also ensure the criteria of our Franchise Model fits with the candidate’s needs.